ijoynes/notebook/notebook_2013-10.md

 ------------------------------------------------------------

 - Removed gradient sections to an appendix, since it makes little sense to compare gradients between test cases.
 They are only meaningful to compare iterations within a single test case.

+## 23 October 2013 (Wednesday)

+- Accepted all revisions to chapter 4.
+- Started assembling all sections into a single document.